Frequently Asked Questions

 In order to be eligible for application of PR, you must fall under one of the following categories:

-Spouse of a Singapore citizen or PR
+Spouse of a Singapore citizen or SPR.

-Aged parents of a Singapore citizen
+Aged parents of a Singapore citizen.

-Yes, but you will need to apply for a Re-Entry Permit.
+Yes, but you will need to apply for a re-entry permit.
 This permit will be valid for five years.
 We usually advise our clients that for the first 3 years, they can do whatever they wish; but for the last 2 years, it would be best to stay and work in Singapore so that they can pay income tax and show the government their contribution.
 If you have no choice and are sent out of Singapore for work by your company, the ICA might ask you to explain your situation when it is time for your renewal.